OVERVIEW OF PRACTICE

 In 1974, Allen joined the Seattle/King County Public Defender's Office as a staff attorney and assistant felony division supervisor.
 During his five years with the office, Allen handled serious felonies and appeals.

 Allen entered private practice in 1979, and was soon joined by Richard Hansen, with whom he had worked at the Public Defender's Office.
-In forty-seven years of practice, Allen has tried more than 250 criminal jury trials in both state and federal courts, as well as handled serious criminal appeals.
+In forty-nine years of practice, Allen has tried more than 275 criminal jury trials in both state and federal courts, as well as handled serious criminal appeals.
 Besides his criminal defense and appellate practice, Allen also represents attorneys and judges in disciplinary and ethics matters.

 VOLUNTEER WORK AND SERVICE TO LEGAL COMMUNITY